Entangled Forest, 2022

 Organization: York University

-Technology: Unreal Engine 4.25, Blender, TreeIt, Touchdesigner, Plask
+Technology: Unreal Engine 4.25, Blender, TouchDesigner, Plask

 Worldbuilding & Conceptual Development

-Development of “element x”
+Development of “Element X”

-The world’s element x or foundational oddity of the world (for example the force in the Star Wars series (1987–present) or magic in Harry Potter (1997-2007)) centers around a mycorrhizal network.
-In nature, a mycorrhizal network is a network of trees or plants in a forest that has formed an underground network through a root-like fungal structure called a mycelium.
-Through this network plants and trees are able to store and pass information and re-distribute nutrition.
-The network of Entangled Forest is able to telepathically connect infected creatures in this world creating a hive network, a hyperstition object capable of generating its own myths and legends.
+The world’s Element X, or foundational oddity (for example, the Force in the Star Wars series (1977–present) or magic in Harry Potter (1997–2007)), centers around a mycorrhizal network.
+In nature, a mycorrhizal network is formed when trees and plants connect underground through a root-like fungal structure called mycelium.
+Through this network, plants are able to store, exchange information, and redistribute nutrients.
+In Entangled Forest, this network is capable of telepathically connecting infected creatures, creating a hive-like intelligence—a hyperstitional object capable of generating its own myths and legends.

 Mycorrhizal fungi living inside a root.
 Image reproduced from Sheldrake, et al. (2017)

-The Entangled Forest’s characters and cultures were inspired by the book The Mushroom At The End Of The World.
-The author, anthropologist Anna Tsing suggests that humans can draw inspiration from the role of fungi in an ecosystem.
-Tsing relates the resilience of the matsutake mushroom to exist in precarious environmental conditions to the economic circumstances that allow foragers of the matsutake to survive within the dominant capitalist economy.
-Mushrooms like the matsutake are an expensive delicacy, they grow in ecologically degraded forests.
-The mushrooms can not be farmed using traditional farming practices; they must be foraged and harvested by hand.
-The creatures of this world, bipedal raccoons have established differentiated cultures according to organisms that have emerged around their habitat.
-Some communities have settled around resources like water and food while others are nomadic and travel along waterways in search of resources.
+The characters and cultures of Entangled Forest were inspired by the book The Mushroom at the End of the World.
+In this work, anthropologist Anna Tsing suggests that humans can draw inspiration from the role of fungi within an ecosystem.
+Tsing relates the resilience of the matsutake mushroom and its ability to exist in precarious environmental conditions to the economic circumstances that allow matsutake foragers to survive within a dominant capitalist economy.
+Mushrooms such as the matsutake are considered an expensive delicacy and grow in ecologically degraded forests.
+These mushrooms cannot be farmed using traditional agricultural practices; they must be foraged and harvested by hand.

 Nomadic Raccoon Tribe